 What Does Survival Look Like?

-Judy Neer, CEO of the ad agency consultancy Pile + Co. says that balance is critical to survival.
+Judy Neer, CEO of the ad agency consultancy Pile + Co. says that is critical to survival.
 “For a creative agency… the challenge is having enough resources to manage a client’s business and having enough income to warrant having enough people.”

 Sure that works for advertising agencies.
 But it also works for you.
 Because if you stop and think about it, isn’t that the challenge of most small to mid-sized business?

-How to Build a Successful Business
+How to Build a Business

 Simply put you need to: